JacobRThompson/PyCrypt/README.md

-The matter of converting a unicode string into an array of integers suitable for large-scale operations is non-trivial and may yield different outcomes depending on which assumptions are made by the user.
+The matter of converting a unicode string into an array of integers suitable for large-scale operations is non-trivial and may yield different outcomes depending on the assumptions made by the user.
 For instance, do we assign a value of zero to any character?
 Do we include punctuation?
 Do capital and lower-case letters map to the same value?
-To remedy this, we give the user full control over the process that transform unicode characters into an integer array.
+To remedy this, we grant the user full control over the process that transforms unicode characters into an integer array.
 A simplified overview of this process is given below (The actual procedure also returns an array of unchanged/masked indices and supports masking specific subsections of plaintext).